jaiminparmar24/FLask/README.md

-# JAIMIN Login Portal 🔐
+# JAIMIN PARMAR Login Portal 🔐

 Welcome to the **secure email OTP login system** built using Flask, Python, and Render.